Dr. Gel Cortez

 Daniel has always had a profound love for San Jose and Filipino community.
 Born and raised in the diverse Silicon Valley, he continues to grow his identity as a Filipino American entrepreneur in the arts, graphic design and fashion.
 During high school, he served as a president for Piedmont Hills’ Filipino Parent Student Association for two years, and a core member of the Filipino Youth Coalition (FYC) for three years.
 He currently attends San Jose State University where he is working toward his BS in Advertising.
 Continuing his social, political and creative involvement in college, he is an active member of Akbayan SJSU and Anakbayan Silicon Valley.
 Through LEAD Filipino, his goal is to give back his knowledge and creativity to the community.
 Feel free to get to know him on Twitter @dinomandaniel.

-Director of State Policy, FIERCE Coalition
+Director of Local & State Policy, FIERCE Coalition

 Raised in San Jose’s Berryessa community and a Bellarmine College Preparatory alumnus, Gabriel Young is an undergraduate honors student at the George Washington University in Washington D.C. where he studies Political Science and International Affairs with focuses in Public Policy and International Politics.
 Although being raised by a single mom and hardships of many sorts, Gabriel led an active student and music life due to the monumental Fil-Am representation in the 2010s music industry.
 Through the San Jose Fil-Am community, Gabriel was able to find his voice and develop a passion for serving the Filipino & Fil-Am community that raised him.